 CHICAGO -- The odds might be heavily stacked against the Nashville Predators making the Stanley Cup Playoffs, but they are fighting nonetheless.

 Mike Fisher, Patric Hornqvist and Ryan Ellis scored for Nashville (29-28-10).
-The Predators got an assist from defenseman Shea Weber and three from partner Roman Josi.
+The Predators got two assists from defenseman Shea Weber and three from partner Roman Josi.
 His last, a beautiful stretch pass after knocking down a shot, set up Ellis for the game-winning goal 45 seconds into the third period.

-Nashville is 22 points behind Chicago for the last automatic playoff spot in the Central Division and seven points away from the last wild-card position in the Western Conference.
-According to Sportsclubstats.com, the Predators have a 1.4 percent chance of making the playoffs, but Weber, the Predators' captain, said his team isn't approaching it that way.
+Nashville is 11 points behind Chicago for the last automatic playoff spot in the Central Division and seven points away from the last wild-card position in the Western Conference.
+According to Sportsclubstats.com, the Predators have a 1.4 percent chance of making the playoffs, but Weber said his team isn't approaching it that way.

-"Not at all," he said.
+"Not at all," the Predators captain said.
 "There's still a chance.
 There might be some people who count us out, but there is still a chance and we've got to keep fighting.
 Even if there wasn't, I think there's enough pride in this room.
 Guys have a lot to play for and there is no quit."

 Chicago gave up the game's first goal to Fisher at 15:33.
 The latter half of the first period was dominated by the Predators, who took a 2-0 lead on Hornqvist's power-play goal 3:18 later before Toews scored with 13.3 seconds left.